-Seismic Parameter Quantity Comment/Reference Site Soil Class D NZS 1170.5:2004, Clause 3.1.3, Deep or Soft Soil Site Hazard Factor, Z 0.30 DBH Info Sheet on Seismicity Changes (Effective 19 May 2011) Return period Factor, R_u 1.0 NZS 1170.5:2004, Table 3.5.
-Importance Level 1 structure with a 50 year design life Ductility Factor in Transverse Direction, μ 3 Timber framed walls Ductility Factor in Longitudinal Direction, μ 3 Timber framed walls
+Seismic Parameter Quantity Comment/Reference Site Soil Class D NZS 1170.5:2004, Clause 3.1.3, Deep or Soft Soil Site Hazard Factor, Z 0.30 DBH Info Sheet on Seismicity Changes (Effective 19 May 2011) Return period Factor, $R_u$ 1.0 NZS 1170.5:2004, Table 3.5.
+Importance Level 2 structure with a 50 year design life Ductility Factor in Transverse Direction, μ 3 Timber framed walls Ductility Factor in Longitudinal Direction, μ 3 Timber framed walls

-The seismic demand for the Victoria Park - Shed (10x9) has been calculated based on the current code requirements.
+The seismic demand for the Victoria Park - Shearing Shed has been calculated based on the current code requirements.
 The capacity of the existing walls in the building has been calculated from assumed strengths of existing materials and the number and length of walls present for both the north - south and east - west directions.
 The seismic demand was then compared with the building capacity in both directions.
-The shed was found to have a seismic capacity of 100% NBS (i.e. a 'low risk' building according to NZEE Guidelines).
+The building was found to have a capacity of 98%NBS (i.e. a 'low' risk building according to NZEE Guidelines).
+Note: 98%NBS is for both the Shearing Shed and the Resource Building - see PRK 1829 BLDG 013 EQ2 (according to initial calculations using NZS3604.2011 and NZSEE:2011).